css459/gpu-final-project/README.md

 and of a recent version of at least CUDA 6.

 To compile and run this project, simply run `./build.sh`.
 This will load __4__ GPUs with the proper amount of data to 1% occupancy.

+To compile and run with a testing Random Forests running on top of the data loading, use the `./build-with-rf.sh`.
 It will then run a Grid Search of Random Forests across all GPUs.

 ## Tuning